-The District's contractually required contribution rate for the fiscal year ended June 30, 2023 was 0.75% of covered payroll, actuarially determined as an amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
-Contributions to the OPEB plan from the District were \$101,573 for the year ended June 30, 2023.
+The school districts' contractually required contribution rate for fiscal year ended June 30, 2024, was 0.80% of covered payroll, an actuarially determined amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, with an additional amount to finance any unfunded accrued liability.
+Contributions to the PSERS Plan from the District were \$105,083 for the year ended June 30, 2024.